 Article Title Suggestion

-The Article Title Suggestion agent generates an AEO-optimized, high-quality article title based on your topic, audience, and content goals.
-Unlike a simple LLM prompt, this agent applies a structured, multi-step workflow to evaluate your inputs, apply editorial and SEO best practices, and output a single, strong title crafted for visibility, trustworthiness, and user intent match.
+The Article Title Suggestion node generates an AEO-optimized, high-quality article title based on your topic, audience, and content goals.
+Unlike a simple LLM prompt, this node applies a structured, multi-step workflow to evaluate your inputs, apply editorial and SEO best practices, and output a single, strong title crafted for visibility, trustworthiness, and user intent match.

-Add this agent to your workflows when you need reliable, polished titles that set up your content for success—whether for editorial planning, SEO, or Answer Engine Optimization.
+Add this node to your Agents when you need reliable, polished titles that set up your content for success—whether for editorial planning, SEO, or Answer Engine Optimization.

 Use Article Title Suggestion for tasks such as: